kevalpanwala27/kevalpanwala27/README.md

 # 💫 About Me:
 Hello, My name is Keval Panwala and I am a Developer and AI&ML enthusiast.
-I am currently trying my hands on Competitive Programming too.
+I am also currently trying my hands on Competitive Programming too.

 ## 🤝 Connect With Me: